PooyehA/Deep-LASI/docs/source/starter.rst

 #.
 Before running Deep-LASI the first time have a look into the :doc:`example` which
     provides a step-wise description, how to load multi-color single-molecule data into the software.
-    Example Data is additionally provided together with the Software Download.
+    Example Data is additionally together with the Software Download.

 ... to be continued ...